kiwidamien/StackedTurtles/content/prevent_large_commits.md

 Category: Github
 Summary: Instead of learning how to undo accidentally commiting a large file, what if we could prevent the commit in the first place?
 This article shows how to use git hooks to check commits automatically for validity _before_ actually doing the commit.

 Have you ever accidentally made a large commit to github (i.e. a file that is larger than 100 MB)?
 If so, you might have experienced the problem discussed in an [earlier aricle](/big-commits-in-github.html).
-Github doesn't accept large files, which is reasonable, and rejects pushes that contain commits with larg files.
+Github doesn't accept large files, which is reasonable, and rejects pushes that contain commits with large files.
 When you delete the file, re-commit, and push again it will still fail, complaining about the large file you deleted.

 The problem is that git is a version control system, so it "remembers" the commit with the large file, even though you deleted it.
 By keeping this large file, you are able to go back to your previous commit where you deleted it.